cloudbees-days/cloudbees-field-workshops/docs/core/core-2.md

 # CloudBees Core - Configuration as Code Lab Review

 * You created a Pipeline job, via a GitHub Organization Folder project, that will update your Team Master configuration bundle whenever you commit any changes to the **master** branch of your fork of the **core-config-bundle** repository.
 This is GitOps for Jenkins configuration.
+* Then, via the GitHub Pull Request you created and merged, your Team Master was updated with several plugins and configuration for some of those plugins.
+* In the next sections and labs we will be exploring the functionality of those plugins and other features.